“I’m going to fuck your daughter, Abélia. It used to be lust, but now it’s personal. I’ll love her out of hate for you.”

 “Back when I worked in Hollywood, there was an actress who got a little greedy.
 She was sleeping with her director and had a good thing going, but then she tried to blackmail him with for a leading part.
 Threatened to release pictures to his wife.
 Know what happened?
 He called up some friends.
 They got her a leading part, in another film.
 Another kind of film.”

 He adds, deadpan, “Masked guy slashed her throat on screen and stuck his dick in the spurting wound.”

 Then he winks.
 “Or so I heard.
-Snuff films aren’t actually real, after all.
-She lost the part she had though, and didn’t ever bother him again.”
+More likely she lost the part and knew better than to bother him again.”

 When Ron hears Em simply wants more control over production and to rely less on Abèlia, he’s more sympathetic.
 “What every director wants.
 Short of paying for the whole movie yourself, there’s no way to have total control.
 But there’s ways to get closer.”

 First, there’s crowdfunding.
 Em’s a popular kid at school, isn’t he?
 He and his friends could go around school asking for donations.
 Include prizes like X dollars gets you a free ticket to the showing, a nice seat, or a minor part in the movie.